-You probably have seen someone wearing a geta - wooden shoe, even if it's in movies.
+You've probably seen someone wearing a geta – wooden shoes, even in movies.
 Ever wondered why?
 What is the need?
 What is it for?
-In this article we will take away all those doubts.
+In this article we will clear all these doubts.

-Geta [下駄] is considered a sandal, with a wooden base, similar to a clog, it serves to prevent the foot from coming into contact with the ground.
-They are used with traditional Japanese clothing, such as kimono or yukata, or during the summer months.
+geta [下駄] is considered a sandal, with a wooden base, similar to a clog, it serves to prevent the foot from coming into contact with the ground.
+They are worn with traditional Japanese clothing, such as kimono or yukata, or during the summer months.

 What is Geta for?

-His goal is to prevent his foot from coming into contact with snow or rain and keep his foot dry, it also prevents the kimono from dragging on the ground.
-In its simplest form, geta is a thick wooden sandal supported on a single piece of wood.
+Its objective is to prevent the foot from coming into contact with snow or rain and to keep the foot dry, it also prevents the kimono from dragging on the ground.
+In its simplest form, a geta is a chunky wooden sandal supported on a single piece of wood.
 The bottom piece of wood is called a tooth (there is [歯]).
-Using with only 1 tooth requires a lot of balance, so today most have 2 teeth.
+Using with just 1 tooth requires a lot of balance, so today most have 2 teeth.

-As geta are usually worn only with yukata or other informal clothes, there is no need to wear socks, in some more formal cases who wear the gi, prefer to wear the sandals zori made of rice straw or other fibers.
+As geta are normally only worn with yukata or other casual clothes, there is no need to wear socks, in some more formal cases who wear the kimono, prefer to wear the sandals zori made from rice straw or other fibers.

-The reason for wearing these high platform shoes is not because of fashion, but for practical reasons.
-If you wear an expensive kimono you won't want to get it muddy.
+The reason to wear these high platform shoes is not because of fashion, but for practical reasons.
+If you wear an expensive kimono you don't want to get mud on it.

 Curiosities involving Geta

 Karankoron - Geta makes a noise when you walk.
-In Japanese, this sound is called "karankoron".
+In the Japanese language, this sound is called "karankoron".

-Geisha - At geishas and maiko (apprentices) usually use a type of geta called okobo (or “pokkuri” and “koppori”), okobo are very tall and generally made from a block of willow wood instead of having teeth.
+Geisha - At geisha and maiko (apprentices) often wear a type of geta called okobo (or "pokkuri" and "koppori"), okobo are very tall and usually made from a block of willow wood rather than having teeth.

-Breaking the thread - Breaking the geta wire is considered bad luck.
+Breaking the wire - Breaking the geta thread is considered bad luck.
 For this reason, many people avoid buying cheap shoes, but they are surprisingly easy to break.
 It is still possible to find places to repair it when broken.

-Tetsugeta - They are iron gauges, weighing 3 to 5 kilograms.
-They have been historically used by students of martial arts like karate, to strengthen the legs.
+Tetsugeta - They are iron getas, which weigh from 3 to 5 kilograms.
+They were historically used by students of martial arts like karate, to strengthen the legs.

 Types of Geta